 So why did Kim turn to surrogacy?
-After Kim’s traumatic robbery in Paris, the mom-of-two revealed that her and Kanye’s desire to grow their brood had only grown stronger.
+After Kim’s traumatic robbery in Paris, the mom-of-four revealed that her and Kanye’s desire to grow their brood had only grown stronger.
 “I’d love nothing more than to expand my family and just know that I have this world at home that’s safe,” she said in a confessional.
-But the 37-year-old could face a lot of problems if she chose to carry the baby herself.
+But the 38-year-old could face a lot of problems if she chose to carry the baby herself.

-She's here. https://t.co/oVg6se6VeQ— Kim Kardashian West (@KimKardashian) January 16, 2018
+— Kim Kardashian West (@KimKardashian) March 5, 2018

-Kim experienced a host of issues while pregnant with both of her children.
+Kim experienced a host of issues while pregnant with both of her first two children.
 In addition to struggling with infertility, Kim suffered from placenta accreta — a condition in which the placenta grows deeply into the uterus, making it unable to detach after delivery.
 A fully or partially-retained placenta can cause postpartum hemorrhage, fever, cramps, and an inability to breastfeed.

 In addition to placenta accreta, Kim also experienced preeclampsia while carrying North.
 Symptoms of preeclampsia include fluid retention and sky-rocketing blood pressure.
 Though the brunette beauty’s previous tests for gestational diabetes came back negative, she was also at high risk of becoming diabetic while pregnant.

 “If the two doctors that I trust have told me it wouldn’t be safe for me to get pregnant again, I have to listen to that,” Kim revealed on KUWTK in November 2016.
 “But because I don’t know anyone that has been a surrogate or used one, I didn’t really think about that as an option for me.”
 However, if she wanted more kids with Yeezy, it was the only option — so she went with it.
 While she admits it was hard, she’s also thrilled to have two happy, healthy kids that she’s actually well enough to take care of!